icodingclub/icodingclub.github.com/_posts/2020-10-15-JavaScript Reversing Problems.md

 layout: post
 author: Praveen Singh
 tags: javascript
-title: Reversing JavaScript - String, Number and Array
+title: Reversing JavaScript - String, Number, and Array
 summary: Learn how to handle Reversing Problems in JavaScript - starting from String, to number to Array
 iconClass: fa-js
 status: draft
 ---

-Can you reverse a string in JavaScript?...A humble and innocent problem which can turn up in any JvaScript Interview.
-Beware! its a slow trap!
-Not much, just a little!
+**Can you reverse a string in JavaScript?**

+A humble and innocent question that can turn up in any JvaScript Interview.
+Though it seems easy - it has it's own tricky parts!

 We will break this question, slowly and step by step.